dziemba/mobymac/README.md

 Shell integration can be one of the following: `bash`, `zsh`, `fish` or `manual`.

+## Reinstallation

+Reinstalling is the same as installing!

 ## Notes

 - Yes, the name *mobymac* is very confusing.